 Doing it by yourself

 If you find yourself making any of the above-described mistakes, chances are you do not know much about SEO.
 There is nothing wrong with not knowing about something.
 It’s wrong, however, to continue doing it by yourself.
 You can do two things to turn the situation around.
-You could educate yourself and learn how to optimize your website, or you can hire a SEO Perth company to do it.
+You could educate yourself and learn how to optimize your website.

 If you choose to educate yourself, keep in mind that you need to look for SEO courses and material that is up to date and relevant, and that you will not be learning from outdated material, and again commit the same mistakes.
 You want to make your website relevant and credible for the search engines, and get a high rank among search results, not have your website banned or receive a really low rank that is reserved for the genuine spammers out there.